Sean McVay effect: Head coaches

 The trend of younger head coaches with offensive backgrounds has continued, with the media regularly using the term the "Next Sean McVay" during hiring cycles.
-Some of these coaching hires worked directly with McVay in the past.
-Kevin O'Connell (36) came directly from the McVay coaching tree as the Rams' offensive coordinator before becoming head coach of the Minnesota Vikings in 2022.
-Liam Coen (39) had previously served under McVay in various roles, including assistant wide receivers coach, assistant quarterbacks coach and offensive coordinator, prior to his hiring as head coach of the Jacksonville Jaguars in 2025.
-While Mike McDaniel (38) did not serve under McVay before becoming head coach the Miami Dolphins in 2022, he was part of the Washington coaching staff from 2011 to 2013 alongside McVay, LaFleur and Kyle Shanahan, another relatively young offensive-minded head coach who was hired at the age of 37 by the San Francisco 49ers less than a month after McVay was hired by the Rams in 2017.
+Some of these coaching hires worked directly with McVay in the past, including Kevin O'Connell (36), Liam Coen (39) and Mike LaFleur (38), each of whom served as the Rams' offensive coordinator before becoming an NFL head coach.
+While Mike McDaniel (38) did not serve under McVay before becoming head coach the Miami Dolphins in 2022, he was part of the Washington coaching staff from 2011 to 2013 alongside McVay, Matt LaFleur and Kyle Shanahan, another relatively young offensive-minded head coach who was hired at the age of 37 by the San Francisco 49ers less than a month after McVay was hired by the Rams in 2017.
 Sando would later call this phenomenon a "coaching youth revolution" that reshaped the NFL.

 Eventually, this movement would also be associated to the hiring of relatively younger head coaches that focused on defensive strategy as well.
 After spending one season as McVay's defensive coordinator on the Rams, Brandon Staley (38) was hired in the 2021 offseason as head coach of the crosstown Los Angeles Chargers.
 Upon his hiring, Staley was touted as being "the Sean McVay of defense", in that he was also a "young, bright mind that sees it all, that can communicate with people".